Biden's new immigration order restricts asylum claims along the border. Here's how it works.

 What Biden's immigration order does

 Mr. Biden made the policy changes through a presidential proclamation that temporarily suspends the entry of most migrants at the southern border.
-The Departments of Justice and Homeland Security are publishing a regulation to implement his directive.
+The Departments of Justice and Homeland Security published a regulation to implement his directive.

 "I must exercise my executive authorities to meet the moment," Mr. Biden's order said.
 "This proclamation answers the call by suspending entry of noncitizens across the southern border during this time of high border crossings."